JMSLab/LaroplanOCR/README.md

     For example, `python derived/code/make_images.py` will transform the pdf files of the curricula into jpg files.

-### Citations and Expectations for Usage
+### Citations

-This repository is based on analysis in
+* Hermo, S., Lundqvist, C., Päällysaho, M., Seim, D., Shapiro, Jesse M., and Trollback, S. 2021.
+LaroplanOCR.
+Code and data repository at https://github.com/JMSLab/LaroplanOCR.
-Hermo, S., Päällysaho, M., Seim, D., and Shapiro, Jesse M. 2021.
+* Hermo, S., Päällysaho, M., Seim, D., and Shapiro, Jesse M. 2021.
 Labor Market Returns and the Evolution of Cognitive Skills: Theory and Evidence.

+### Acknowledgments

+We thank our dedicated research assistants for contributions to this project.